RolindaW/chip-8-emulator/README.md

 Sprite

--   Width: 8 px (i.e. each of the bits of corresponding level byte).
+-   Width: 8 px (i.e. each of the bits of corresponding level ).
--   Height: 1-15 px (i.e. each of the levels - bytes - of the sprite).
+-   Height: 1-15 px (i.e. each of the levels - s - of the sprite).

 Drawing